zreyn/nfl/readme.md

 ### Deployment

 The user interface presents the user with a situation as if they are a defense (clock, team, yard line, formation); they will choose what to defend (short/long pass, run, kick, etc.).
 The model will also make a prediction, but that is shown to the user after they have made their own prediction.
 The ground truth will be displayed and both predictions evaluated.
 Compete against the model!

+To run:
+1. Make sure you've produced the clean data and built the model.
+2. Run src/app.py